Teenlife

 1. Help a walk-a-thon.
 Volunteer to run/walk/ride for an event, like Race for the Cure or Relay for Life.

 2. Make a difference in a child’s life.
-Events like “World Foster Day” always need support, as they aim to help children in foster care feel loved, cared for, and special no matter what the circumstances.
+Events like “World Foster Day” always need support, as they aim to help children in foster care feel loved, cared for, and special no matter the circumstances.

 3. Help your local community center.
 Community centers throw local events, aimed towards families, students, and senior citizens in the area.
 They could always use help to run events, decorate, and more.